THEPHD1331/StudentApi/README.md

 # StudentApi
-This is a Spring boot REST API
+This is a Spring boot REST API for iAttend.

-We perform CRUD operations on a list of Students.
+We perform CRUD operations on a list of Students for attendance.

+Students details - Roll no, Name, Attendance, Date and thier image.

 You can perform the following: